Currently due to COVID-19 there are no tours available at this time, we'll notify you when they become available.Subscribe

-Whether they are flitting like butterflies, pointing their fingers and doing the twist or dancing with Dorothy the Dinosaur they are engaged in physical activities suited to their age and level of development.
+Whether they are pointing their fingers, doing the twist or dancing with Dorothy the Dinosaur they are engaged in physical activities suited to their age and level of development.
 Child physical activity is one of the most enjoyable ways for children to participate in good health practices.

 Children have plenty of natural energy and need lots of opportunities to move, play and participate in children's physical activities.
 They need to be provided with safe and suitable opportunities for active play both indoor and outdoor so a positive relationship can be forged between children's enjoyment of physical activity and their own unique abilities.

 Combined with healthy eating, child physical activity can help to decrease the risk of childhood obesity.
 Active participation in children's physical activity and exercise is a major preventative of weight issues.
 Almost a quarter of children in Australia are overweight or obese.
 Obesity in children is a major concern, not only due to short-term health and social problems, but also because of the high risk it will continue into adulthood bringing with it an increased risk of chronic diseases.